hammerlab/multi-omic-urothelial-anti-pdl1/README.md

-# Multi-omic analysis of urothelial cancer patients treated with PD-L1 blockade demonstrates the contribution of both systemic and somatic factors to the biology of response and resistance: An exploratory analysis of 29 patients
+# Contribution of systemic and somatic factors to clinical response and resistance in urothelial cancer: An exploratory multi-omic analysis

 ## Running the Code